JustinInCoding/BullseyeSwiftUI/README.md

 - set the .infinity of cornerRadius on RoundedRectangle will make the corner as round as it can
 - Text can use style to display the date type
 - Use environment vertical/horizantal size class to adjust the layout to fit the different devices or oreientations
+- add entry to the leaderboard to save the score records

 ## Acknowledgements
 Thanks for the kodeco's team providing such a great course